PGYER/codefever/README_EN.md

 ### **Demo**

-[Demo](http://114.132.251.156/) (Please do not upload the production code, it is for testing only.
+[Demo](http://114.132.251.156/) (DO NOT upload the production code, This DEMO is for evaluation purposes only.
 This demo is running on a 1 vCPU & 1 GB memory VPS)

 ### **Features**